...

 Table of Contents

-So, how to get started with electroplating copper, and what are the intricate requirements of the process.
+So, how to get started with electroplating copper, and what are the intricate requirements of the process?
 This article will take a detailed look at copper plating and discuss the common applications of the process.

 Copper Electroplating: A Brief Overview

-Copper electroplating is a simple electrochemical process that results in a thin copper coating on any conductive surface with the help of an electrolyte bath.
+Copper electroplating is a simple electrochemical process that results in a thin coating on any conductive surface with the help of an electrolyte bath.
 The electrolysis process is quite simple.
 The cathode and anode (positive and negative terminal) attract the opposite charges from the electrolyte and the anode as well.

 In the process, a pure copper wire acts as an anode while the product or part that needs electroplating acts as the cathode.
 The electrolyte solution completes the circuit and the electricity flow allows copper particles to go and deposit on the surface of the cathode.